KelvinSim24/Javascript-Series/README.md

 ## 📸 Project Previews

 ### 📦 Amazon Website Project
 A simple front-end website layout inspired by Amazon's homepage.
+Other interactive pages like checkout, payment and tracking package are covered as well inside the coding.
+This is just the first page of the project.

 ![Amazon Website Screenshot](images/Amazon-HomePage.png)